temmyscope/router/readme.md

 	});
 ```

+# Shorthand for Use Keyword

-# There is a shorthand way to use the "use" method (Of-course it is negligibly slower, if you're performance-anxious)
+	=> There is a shorthand way to use the "use" method (Of-course it is negligibly slower, if you're performance-anxious)

 ```php
 	$route->use('cors,auth;prefix:api;', function() use ($route){
 		$route->get('/post/:id', function($request, $response){